 For those with a big budget looking for that dream-come-true, luxury, once-in-a-lifetime, glamorous New York experience, it doesn’t get more special than the Upper East Side.
 Bring all your Gossip Girl fantasies to life at the sprawling range of high-end boutiques on Madison Avenue, stroll through Central Park and explore The Metropolitan and Guggenheim museums.
 Wander Park Avenue and immerse yourself in a world of luxury and opulence.

 You’ll find no shortage of stunning townhouses, luxury shopping experiences, historic buildings and fine dining restaurants but it isn’t super accessible by public transport.
 If you are rolling on a big budget and looking for a luxe stay in an iconic hotel, you might also find Midtown East and Murray Hill to be well suited.
-Read: 12 Incredible instagram-worthy spots in New York

 The Financial District

 We found ourselves in the Financial District doing a spot of on-foot exploring and making our way down to the Ferry terminals.
 This part of downtown is far, far away from the hustle and bustle of midtown.
 Owing to it being a business centre, it’s a hive of activity during the day but eerily quiet in the very early morning and evenings.
 If you’re the type of traveller who cannot stand being in the thick of things and prefer peace and quiet, away from it all, a weekend stay in this district might be a good pick for you.
 But, be warned, it’s a long way from the main attractions and you may find it hard to find an abundance of good food options.
-Read: How to avoid these 16 epic travel mistakes!

-Brooklyn & Queens
+Brooklyn and Queens

 If you’re on a budget, a stay in Brooklyn or Queens might be better suited.
 The neighbourhoods in these two boroughs are fantastic, offering an abundance of things to see and do, particularly for food lovers and those who love to sniff out new experiences.
 There are loads of interesting restaurants and pop-ups, markets, art galleries and boutiques.
 The streets here are picture-perfect and you’ll love spotting gorgeous street art while chowing down on great pizza.
 Uncover great bars, hidden spots and fantastic views of New York, take in live music, walk the Brooklyn Bridge and unearth hip neighbourhoods like Bushwick.
 Of course, to explore New York, you’ll need to get yourself over there by cab, subway or bus.
-Read: 31 Insanely cheap and free things to do around New York

 Where are your favourite tv shows set?